Hameedullah-Asadi3300/to-do-app/README.md

 # to-do-app
 This repo contains a to-do-app developed using JavaScript, React library.
+This web app is running on the vercil and here is the link of it: https://to-do-app-coral-eight.vercel.app/

 fork the repo, change the directory to the forked location using CLI or VS Code termainl.
 Run npm start and the app will run on your local host using port 3000 the same as such: http://localhost:3001/